valmtv/task-manager/README.md

 ### 4. Set up .env file

-Create a .env file in the backend directory and add the following:
+Create a .env file in the backend directory and add the following environment variables

 ```
 MYSQL_HOST='localhost'